The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 Standard eCommerce platforms are built for businesses that sell finished products.
 You pick an item, you add to cart, you check out.
 The system assumes inventory is simple: you have X units, you ship them to the customer, you have X-1 units left.

 Your business is different.
 You don't just sell a product.
-You sell an idea with customization.
+You sell an idea with customisation.
 An order isn't "1 x T-shirt."
 It's:

 - Decoration design (upload art, approve proof, revisions)